hmrc/trader-services-route-one-acceptance-tests/README.md

     ./installGeckodriver.sh <operating-system> <driver-version>
     or
     ./installChromedriver <operating-system> <driver-version>

+    You can also try the following commands in terminal for mac: brew install chromedriver
+    brew install geckodriver

 - *<operating-system>* defaults to **linux64**, however it also supports **macos**
 - *<driver-version>* defaults to **0.21.0** for Gecko/Firefox, and the latest release for Chrome.
 You can, however, however pass any version available at the [Geckodriver](https://github.com/mozilla/geckodriver/tags) or [Chromedriver](http://chromedriver.storage.googleapis.com/) repositories.